Specify Symbol (.pdb) and Source Files in the Visual Studio Debugger

 (By default, if you have built a DLL or an executable file on your computer, the linker places the full path and file name of the associated .pdb file inside the DLL or the executable file.
 The debugger first checks to see if the symbol file exists in the location that is specified inside the DLL or the executable file.
 This is helpful, because you always have symbols available for code that you have compiled on your computer.)

-.pdb files that are present in the same folder as the DLL or executable file.
+.pdb files that could be present in the same folder as the DLL or executable file.

 Any local symbol cache folders.

-Any network, internet, or local symbol servers and locations that are specified, such as the Microsoft symbol server (if enabled).
+Any network, internet, or local symbol servers and locations that are specified on, such as the Microsoft symbol server if enabled.